Reconnaissance, surveillance, and target acquisition: ABCT squadron

 The ABCT Cavalry squadron can fight against comparable armor forces, including tanks and other armored fighting vehicles, in order to conduct its missions.
 However it has significant logistical and maintenance requirements and the use of different vehicle types creates a mix in survivability between platforms.
 The limited number of scout platoons reduces the size of the area the troop can operate in.

-IBCT Squadron
+IBCT squadron

-The IBCT Cavalry squadron includes a headquarters troop, two mounted cavalry troops, and a dismounted cavalry troop.
+The IBCT cavalry squadron includes a headquarters troop, two mounted cavalry troops, and a dismounted reconnaissance troop.
 A forward support company will also be attached from the brigade support battalion for sustainment purposes.
+In squadrons supporting an airborne brigade combat team, 100% of the RSTA soldiers are qualified paratroopers.